-- Position classification: You must be in an active benefits-eligible position with a 20+ hour appointment, immediately preceding your retirement date. - CU years of service: You must have at least 5 years of qualified service with CU. - PERA requirements: You must meet PERA's age and years-of-service requirements and officially retire with PERA.
+- Age: You must be a minimum of 50 years of age. - CU years of service: You must have at least 5 years of qualified service with CU. - PERA requirements: You must meet PERA's age and years-of-service requirements to officially retire with PERA.
 If you elect to receive a lump-sum distribution from PERA or postpone receiving your retirement pension to a later date, you will be resigning (not retiring) from CU and therefore, ineligible for CU retiree benefits. - Medicare: CU PERA retirees, spouses and dependents who are Medicare eligible are NOT eligible for CU retiree medical and dental benefits.